-Judgment basis: Judgment basis: green = significantly low rate with 95% confidence red = significantly high rate with 95% confidence.
+Judgment basis: green = significantly high rate with 95% confidence amber = within the expected range of variation with 95% confidence red = significantly low rate with 95% confidence.
 NB Confidence intervals are not shown as the calculation uses an additive over-dispersion model which replaces a single target value with a distribution representing acceptable variability.
 If the observed indicator is inside the tolerance range, then it cannot be declared significantly different.
 If it is just outside and there is some overlap with its confidence interval, then it still may be OK.
 But if there is no overlap, or only minimal overlap, it will be declared significantly different (this assessment is based on a formula and does not correspond exactly to whether the intervals overlap or not).
 This means that CI alone might suggest a significant difference where one is not present.